Dr. Shujie Yang

 Dr. Shujie Yang is currently a tenure-track Assistant Professor in the Department of Mechanical Engineering and Applied Mechanics at the University of Pennsylvania.
 Additionally, he is a core faculty member of the Center for Precision Engineering for Health and a member of the Bioengineering Graduate Group within the School of Engineering and Applied Science at Penn.

-Dr. Yang has authored/co-authored over 40 peer-reviewed articles published in renowned journals such as Nature Materials, Nature Protocols, Nature Communications, Science Advances, Small, and Lab on a Chip, among others.
-His articles have received more than 2,400 citations as documented by Google Scholar (h-index: 29).
-And his work has been featured in various popular media outlets, such as Nature Materials, The Science Advisory Board, ‘2022 in science’ by Wikipedia, Phys.org, and MIT Technology Review.
-He also serves as a reviewer for several esteemed journals, including Science Advances, Lab on a Chip, IEEE transactions on ultrasonics, ferroelectrics, and frequency control, Journal of Microelectromechanical Systems, Microfluidics and Nanofluidics, and Ultrasonics.
+Dr. Yang has authored/co-authored over 50 peer-reviewed articles published in renowned journals such as Nature Materials, Nature Protocols, Nature Reviews Methods Primers, Nature Communications, and Science Advances, among others.
+His articles have received more than 3,000 citations as documented by Google Scholar (h-index: 31).
+And his work has been featured in various media outlets, such as Nature Materials, Nature Reviews Methods Primers, Nature Reviews Bioengineering, The Science Advisory Board, ‘2022 in science’ by Wikipedia, and MIT Technology Review.
+He also serves as a reviewer for several esteemed journals, including Science Advances, Biosensors and Bioelectronics, Lab on a Chip, IEEE transactions on ultrasonics, ferroelectrics, and frequency control, and Journal of Microelectromechanical Systems, among others.

 Dr. Yang obtained his PhD in Mechanical Engineering and Materials Science from Duke University in 2021.
 Prior to joining Penn, he served as a Postdoctoral Research Fellow at Brigham and Women’s Hospital, Harvard Medical School.
 His research primarily focuses on Acoustics, Microfluidics, and Biomedical Devices, with a particular interest in applying novel micro/nano technologies for applications in engineering and medicine.